rahulkhand/pacman/readme.txt

 Pressing 'r' at the beginning of a round can change the map, but this function doesn't work at any other time, ironically to prevent cheating.

-Note: Don't hold the keys down for too long or you could experience some lag or screen freezes.
-Also I reccommend using a computer that is plugged in and is relatively fast.
+Note: I recommend using a computer that is plugged in and is relatively fast.

 Other than that hope you enjoy testing my game!